 This is one that many business owners would not admit, but sometimes a rebrand is needed simply because your branding is looking a bit dull, tired and out-dated.
 Rebranding can give your business a fresh new look that will be appreciated by both old and new customers.

 One of the biggest hurdles with branding is that businesses think that it’s an expensive and unnecessary task.
-But with the right brand styling, you should get back what you spend in increased sales.
+But with the right support, you should get back what you spend in increased sales.

-There is no right or wrong answer for the question ‘when is the right time to rebrand?’ but if you are looking for individual advice, we are more than happy to have a chat.
+There is no right or wrong answer for the question ‘when is the right time to rebrand?’ but if you are looking for individual advice, I am more than happy to have a chat.

-As Leicestershire’s leading brand stylists, Hyphen are available for a free one-hour consultation to discuss what’s right for you and your business.
-Just contact us to arrange a suitable time and date.
+I am available to discuss what’s right for you and your business.
+Just contact me to arrange a suitable time and date.

 Until next time,